 We believe that the number of our Active Customer Accounts is an important indicator of the growth of our business, the market acceptance of our platform and future revenue trends.
 We define an Active Customer Account at the end of any period as an individual account, as identified by a unique account identifier, for which we have recognized at least \$5 of revenue in the last month of the period.
 We believe that the use of our platform by our customers at or above the \$5 per month threshold is a stronger indicator of potential future engagement than trial usage of our platform or usage at levels below \$5 per month.
 A single organization may constitute multiple unique Active Customer Accounts if it has multiple account identifiers, each of which is treated as a separate Active Customer Account.
+Effective December 31, 2019, we round down the number of Active Customer Accounts to the nearest thousand.

-In the years ended December 31, 2018, 2017 and 2016, revenue from Active Customer Accounts represented over 99% of total revenue in each period.
+In the years ended December 31, 2019, 2018, and 2017, revenue from Active Customer Accounts represented over 99% of total revenue in each period.